Key Workers Pay: correspondence with Damian Collins MP

-Chrissie Cooper, Folkestone and Hythe Constituency Labour Party Secretary, has kindly allowed us to share her recent e-mail correspondence with Damian Collins MP, on the issue of key workers’ pay.
-Please find the exchange below:
+Chrissie Cooper, FHCLP Secretary, shares her e-mail exchange with Damian Collins MP, on key workers’ pay.

 Dear Damian Collins MP,